 Functional Description

 DS200STBAG1A is a basic drive terminal board developed by GE.
 It is a part of General Electric Drive control system.
-The STBA includes customer connection points for the majority of signallevel I/O. The board also includes many of the system's customizing jumpers as well as some passive interface circuits.
-It contains customer connection points for most signal-level I/O. Several of the system's necessary modifying jumpers as well as a few passive interface circuits are also included in the STBA.
-The STBA board offers a comparable selection of I/O features and functionalities to the 531X305NTB Drive Terminal Board (NTB/3TB), 531X307LTB LAN I/O Terminal Board (LTB), and RTBA Relay Terminal Board (RTBA).
+The product includes customer connection points for the majority of signallevel I/O. The board also includes many of the system's customizing jumpers as well as some passive interface circuits.
+It contains customer connection points for most signal-level I/O. Several of the system's necessary modifying jumpers as well as a few passive interface circuits are also included.
+The board offers a comparable selection of I/O features and functionalities to the Drive Terminal Board (NTB/3TB), LAN I/O Terminal Board (LTB), and RTBA Relay Terminal Board.
 For drives that just need fundamental I/O functionality, the STBA is an alternative to these three boards.
+In addition to customer connection points, the board also includes many of the system's customizing jumpers, enabling users to tailor the system to their specific needs.
+These jumpers provide a convenient way to adjust the board's settings, allowing for greater control and precision in operation.

-• The STBA connector on the STBA board has 60 terminal board points in two rows of screw-type terminals.
+• The connector has 60 terminal board points in two rows of screw-type terminals.
 The terminals are sequentially numbered, with odd numbers at the top and even numbers at the bottom.
 The STBK connector on the board has three terminal board points labeled 62, 64, and 66.

 Power Supplies